vmhl87/vmhl87/README.md

 to charge once every week or so, despite using it for school.

-A few months ago, I ran this laptop in "standard" chromeOS, doing most of my work in the VT2 virtual terminal emulator. (essentially a TTY) Recently I flashed a UEFI bootloader and installed Debian 12.
+A few months ago, I ran this laptop in "standard" chromeOS, doing most of my work in the VT2 virtual terminal emulator (essentially a TTY) but I recently flashed a UEFI bootloader and installed Debian 12.

 Though I have i3 configured, I end up doing the majority of my work in the TTY, with a combination of nvim, tmux, and w3m.